wp-plugins/breezing-forms/readme.txt

 [Documentation](http://crosstec.de/en/support/breezingforms-documentation.html "View Documentation") |
 [Support Forum](http://crosstec.de/en/forums/51-breezingforms-for-wordpress.html)

-With [Breezing Forms WordPress](http://crosstec.de/en/wordpress-forms-download.html) you can create from simple contact and [feedback](http://crosstec.de/en/wordpress-forms-download.html) up to advanced and complex desktop and mobile forms apps on-the-fly.
+Create [contact forms](http://crosstec.de/en/wordpress-forms-download.html), feedback forms, order forms or any other kind of form you need in WordPress.
+Use the flexibility of Breezing Forms to create even complex form applications -- for both, mobile devices and desktop.

-Includes features like true mobile support, Salesforce, Dropbox, Mailchimp, multipages, summary pages, payments, conditional fields, themes and many more.
+Includes features like multi-pages, true mobile support, Salesforce, Dropbox, Mailchimp, summary pages, payments, conditional fields, themes and many more.
 See [videos](http://crosstec.de/en/wordpress-forms-demos.html) to learn more about the features of Breezing Forms.

 Building forms introduction:
 [vimeo https://vimeo.com/51411276]